It's a warm, almost hot, sunny Sunday morning at the beginning of winter on the Gold Coast.

 He is forced to speak to you over the brush-fence and he does so reluctantly, all the while trying to keep his volume down and constantly checking that no one else is overhearing the conversation.

 He tells you he wants to buy your unit and he'll give you a great price for it.

-He says he has spoken to all the other unit owners in your block and they are willing to sell up.
-His aim is to amalgamate this block with the block of apartments next door (where he says he currently lives) and knock them down so he can build a beautiful, architect-designed high-rise apartment building using both blocks.
+He says he has spoken to all the other unit owners in your block and they are willing to sell up (a lie).
+His aim is to amalgamate this block with the block of apartments next door and knock them down so he can build a beautiful, architect-designed high-rise apartment building using both blocks.

 He has "done these kinds of developments before" and he has "a wonderful reputation for treating people fairly when he buys their units" and he is "highly respected for the outcomes of his developments."

 You remember the line by the Scarecrow in The Wizard of Oz:

 "Some people without brains do an awful lot of talking, don't you think?"